Ali-Zolfaghari/Ali-Zolfaghari/README.md

 ### 👋 Hi, I’m Ali Zolfaghari Sichani

-- I have obtained both my bachelor’s and master’s degrees in mechanical engineering in one of the top-ranked universities in Iran, with a focus on computational thermo-fluid dynamics (CFD).
-- I am interested in code development for mathematical modeling of physical processes.
+I have obtained both my bachelor’s and master’s degrees in mechanical engineering in one of the top-ranked universities in Iran, with a focus on computational thermo-fluid dynamics (CFD).
+I am interested in code development for mathematical modeling of physical processes.
 I have accomplished numerous projects over my experiences, where I have written thousands of lines of codes in FORTRAN, C/C++, C#, MATLAB, etc.

+Some of my skills are:
 * Programming Language: FORTRAN, C#, C++, Visual Basic
 * Parallel Programming: MPI, Open MP
 * Programming IDE: Visual Studio Code, Microsoft Visual Studio, QT Creator